vandycknick/nvd.codes/2021/2021-03-28-hack-the-box-luanne.md

 cover: ./assets/2021-03-28-hack-the-box-luanne/cover.png
 ---

-I recently managed to complete another machine on Hack the Box, and this post will explain how I managed to solve it.
+I recently managed to complete another machine on Hack the Box, and in this post, I want to walk you through the steps I took to solve it.
 Luanne got released as an easy difficulty NetBSD machine.
-I can't entirely agree with this difficulty level, as many others have also given this machine a lousy rating and bad rep in the forums.
+I can't entirely agree with this difficulty level, as many others have also given this machine a lousy rating and got some critique in the forums.
 Nonetheless, I really enjoyed solving this machine.
 For me, the main problem was my lack of experience with BSD systems.
 It made me waste a lot of time getting my Linux reverse shell knowledge ported over to BSD.
-But forgetting that I was solving a BSD machine halfway through the challenge also didn't help.
-In hindsight, it easy to say that it should have gotten a different rating, which probably would have helped with the initial perception.
+But forgetting that I was solving a BSD machine halfway through the challenge also didn't help!
 Let's dive into the machine and start our initial discovery with a nmap scan.
 The command will enumerate all versions `-sV`, run all default scripts `-sC`, and store the output in `nmap.txt` to refer back to it later.

 ```sh
 $ nmap -sV -sC -o nmap.txt 10.10.10.218